sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 #### Code push

-Follow the same steps as above, but ensure you include the `Push` event.
+Follow the same steps as above, but ensure you tick the `Push` option.
+If asked for a specific event, use `repo:refs_changed`.

 ### Bitbucket cloud